 What is the "Relationship Compatibility Checklist"?

 Quite simply, it’s a book written to help you crystallize your thinking about life and how it intertwines with your relationship status.
-Plus it can help you find your perfect match, someone who is a good fit for your heart and mind, hopefully the love of your life.
+Plus it can help you find your perfect match; someone who is a good fit for your heart, mind and hopefully the love of your life.

-Because you are always in a relationship with yourself, the first step before deciding if you’re compatible with someone else, is to know yourself.
-By answering these true-false, yes-no, multiple choice questions, you will gain greater insight into questions like...What do you value?
+Because you are always in a relationship with yourself, the first step before deciding if you’re compatible with someone else is to know yourself.
+By answering these true-false, yes-no, multiple choice, open-ended questions, you will gain greater insight into questions like...What do you value?
 What are your wants and needs, your goals and dreams?
 In short, what do you want out of life and what do you want in a life partner?
 To help clarify your answers to these questions, use this book as an in-depth way to interview and profile yourself.
 As a byproduct, you’ll learn just how unique you really are and why finding your soul mate can be such a challenge.
 With its broad perspective on life, reading this list will stimulate you to ask, is the life you’re living compatible with the life you envision to live?

 To truly know yourself, it’s also important to rethink your past relationships.
 Read this book and there’s a good chance you’ll learn the real reason or reasons why previous relationships didn’t work.
 With the insights gleaned from this exercise, you’ll hopefully never again have to say, "If only I knew then what I know now."

 By helping you clarify your desires and preferences related to choosing a mate or life partner, this book will increase your chances of choosing wisely.
 This could save you weeks, months, or even years of dating and vetting a relationship that may be doomed from the start.
 This is time you can never get back and could instead be better invested in finding a more compatible match.
 What a time saver!